-Community events are a major component of community character and tourism which has been identified by our residents and continues to rank high in Town surveys, in addition to our onsite event surveying of visitors.
-The Chamber takes pride leading several of the community signature events with the assistance of the Town, Downtown Alliance and volunteer business staffing.
-We will continue to work towards improvement and increased quality by providing family oriented entertainment and to capture and record data to evaluate the return on objectives of these events.
+- Community events are a major component of community character and tourism which has been identified by our residents and continues to rank high in Town surveys, in addition to our onsite event surveying of visitors.
+The Chamber takes pride leading efforts of the DC Lifestyle Expo (February), ERock Ride (June), Castle Rock WineFest (July), Douglas County Fair Parade (July), Colorado Artfest (September) and Star lighting (November) are several of the community signature events with the assistance of Town, Downtown Alliance and volunteer business staffing.
+We will continue to work towards improvement and increased quality by providing family-oriented entertainment and to capture and record data to evaluate the return on objectives of these events. - The Visitor Center, which is located inside the Chamber building, welcomes visitors and residents to our community.
+The Chamber has continued the expansion of our Visitor Center's summer service hours June 2 through August 25 to include Saturday hours from 9 am to 1 pm.
+During the rest of the year, the Visitor Center is staffed five days per week 9 am to 5 pm (Monday-Friday) to greet and give assistance to residents and visitors which welcomed 3,273 visitors as of June 1st.